I was in New York for six days last week (more on why in my next post) and some of you may be wondering how my husband and kids fared in my absence.

 My take away from all of this is that I should definitely go away by myself more often.
 And for longer periods of time.

-Unless they have to leave the house, the kids wear only underwear (or a diaper) and often are totally naked.
-Without fail, whenever I arrive and before I am entirely inside there are at least two partially or entirely nude kids barreling towards me yelling “Aunt Gila!
+Unless they have to leave the apartment, the kids wear nothing but underwear (or a diaper) and often are totally naked.
+Living in a New York City apartment often means an inability to control the heat levels and it is HOT in their place.
+Without fail, whenever I arrive and before I am fully through the front door, there are at least two partially or entirely nude kids barreling towards me yelling “Aunt Gila!
 You brought chocolate eggs?”.
 I can see the benefits of forgoing clothes: comfort, less laundry, less time wasted pulling pants up and down before using the bathroom (or, in many cases, the floor).
 Little kids are basically liquid; pee, drool, mucus, tears, spilled juice and the liquid-to-person ratio is at its absolute peak when all four of them are hanging out in the one communal living room.

 I was sitting on my sister’s lovely wool couch (which she miraculously manages to keep clean) and the four-year-old stood next to me, completely naked and hunched over his iPad which was propped up on the seat cushion next to me.
 He’d look up at me every now and again and flash me a sweet, drooly smile.
 I stood up to get a drink and my bare foot stepped into something wet and warm.